wisamb/ZillowHomeValuation/README.md

 ## Approach

-Highly correlated variables, columns with greater than 50% missing values, and extreme values, defined as greater than 3 standard deviations from the mean are removed from the dataset.
+Highly correlated variables, columns with greater than 50% missing values, and extreme values (defined as greater than 3 standard deviations) from the mean are removed from the dataset.
 Imputation of missing values is performed for the remaining missing values.
 In addition, we are interested in the accuracy of the algorithm and less interested if the algorithm underestimates or overestimates the SalePrice.
 Therefore, we use absolute of logerror to run our models.

-We then proceed with model analysis by splitting the data into training (67%) and test (33%) datasets.
-We analyze 9 different models: k-NN, Linear Regression, LogReg Classification, Perceptron Learning, Neural Networks, SVMs and Kernel Method, Random Forest Decision Trees, Gradient Boosted Decision Trees, and XGBoosted Trees.
-For each model, a programmatic search is used to find the best parameters, and trial-and-error is used to fine tune the parameters.
+We then proceed with model analysis by splitting the data into training (67%) and test (33%) sets.
+We analyze 7 different models: kNN, SVM, Linear Regression, Multi-Layer Perceptron, Random Forest, Gradient Boosted trees, and XGBoosted trees.
+For each model, a programmatic search using a *for-loop* is used to find the best parameters, and trial-and-error is used to fine tune the parameters.
 We use model accuracy, measured by Mean Squared-Error (MSE), to determine the best model and conduct feature analysis on that model.
 Feature analysis determined which features are most influential to Zillow accuracy.

 ## Exploratory Analysis